pnp/addin-transformation-guidance/articles/From-ACS-to-AAD-apps.md

 >[!NOTE]
 >In case you want to use the generated certificate from your local development machine, you will have to import the generated .PFX file (which includes the private key) into your local certificate store.
 The procedure can vary depending on the Operating System of your development machine.
 In case you used the automatic process, the certificate will be automatically imported in your Current User certificate store.

 Now, you are ready to upload the certificate into Azure AD.
 Go back to the Azure AD web page showing the application information and click on the *Certificates & secrets* menu on the left side of the application page.
 Select the *Certificates* tab in the page and click on *Upload certificate* and upload the .CER file from there.
-In the following screen-shot you can see how the Azure AD portal UI looks like when uploading an X.509 certificate.
+In the following screenshot you can see how the Azure AD portal UI looks like when uploading an X.509 certificate.

 ![The interface to upload an X.509 certificate for an Azure AD application.
 There is the Upload certificate button and the upload panel on the right, where you need to specify the .CER certificate file path and an optional description for the certificate.
 Click on the Add button to upload the certificate.](./assets/From-ACS-to-AAD-apps/From-ACS-to-AAD-apps-ACS-AAD-app-manual-certificate-upload.png)

 ### Granting permissions to the application
 You are now ready to grant permissions to the application.
 You simply need to click on the *API Permissions* menu on the left side of the screen and click on the *Add a permission* command.
-In the below screen-shot you can see how the user interface looks like.
+In the below screenshot you can see how the user interface looks like.

 ![The interface to add permissions to an Azure AD application.
 You can click on the "Add a permission" button to start adding new permissions.](./assets/From-ACS-to-AAD-apps/From-ACS-to-AAD-apps-ACS-AAD-app-add-api-permissions.png)